 So I have a lot of exciting things to tell you about today.
 I think you might first need to turn the oven on and get yourself the ingredients for these cranberry French toast muffins so that you have something to nibble on while you read, as otherwise you might get a bit hungry.
 I can assure you, they’re really good and very easy to make too.

 These cranberry French toast muffins are also a bit of a clue on what I want to talk to you about.
 Cranberries!

 But how about also enjoying them as part of a Friendsgiving?
 For people like us who don’t have family around, or just because, Friendsgiving is a great excuse to get together with friends this time of year.
-Why not build cranberries into your menu, and if you do, you can enter a fun contest from the Cranberry Marketing Committee to win a $500 category or regional prize.
-You can also use this handy guide for ideas on recipes and even decoration with fresh cranberries.
+You can use cranberries to decorate, as well as eat, too!

 I’ve been lucky enough to go to the cranberry harvest in Cape Cod a few times.
 Not only did we manage to pick up fresh cranberries straight from the source, but seeing the cranberry fields being flooded is a beautiful thing.
 The boys had such fun this year and my eldest was even tempted away from his beloved apple juice to cranberry juice.

 Of course, I know not everyone will be able to visit a harvest.
 However, you’ll find fresh cranberries in store now, and frozen are available year round.
 Plus dried cranberries make a great snack, and are used in these tasty cranberry French toast muffins.